 Behind every successful UI animation whiz is a reliable tool.
 If you’re new to the animation game, these nine tools will see you integrate seamless UI animations into your next project—and beyond.

 1. Adobe After Effects

 Adobe After Effects is hailed as the industry-standard UI animation and motion graphics software in the design community—and for good reason.
 From adding motion to characters and logos to animating in 3D, there’s truly nothing you can’t create in this powerhouse of a tool.
-Alongside being easy to follow, it’s also integrated with other Adobe software, including Adobe XD and Adobe Portfolio.
+Alongside being easy to follow, it’s also integrated with other Adobe software.
 Adobe offers a 30-day free trial for those looking to test the water before they commit.

 2. Motion UI